-The United Property Owners of Montana (UPOM) - a group representing wealthy, out-of-state interests and some resident landowners - filed suit in May 2022 against the Montana Department of Fish, Wildlife & Parks and the Fish and Wildlife Commission to try to dismantle public elk hunting opportunities throughout the Big Sky State.
+The United Property Owners of Montana (UPOM) - a group representing wealthy, out-of-state interests and some resident landowners - filed suit in May 2022 against the Montana Department of Fish, Wildlife & Parks (FWP) and the Fish and Wildlife Commission throughout the Big Sky State.

-Montana’s hunters cannot stand idly by and ignore these direct attacks on public elk hunting.
+Montana’s hunters and wildlife advocates cannot stand idly by and ignore these direct attacks on Montana’s elk population, watching our elk be turned into high-brow hunting tags sold to the highest bidder.
 Helena Hunters and Anglers, Hellgate Hunters and Anglers, Montana Backcountry Hunters & Anglers, Montana Bowhunters Association, Montana Wildlife Federation, Public Land Water Access Association and Skyline Sportsmen's Association have formally intervened in the lawsuit.
-These groups reject UPOM’s agenda and are committed to defending our elk hunting heritage and traditions for Montana hunters and future generations to enjoy.
+These groups reject UPOM’s agenda and are committed to defending our premier wildlife management heritage and hunting traditions for future generations of Montanans to enjoy.